 If we talk about the hazards and hindrances in the game, bunkers are one from the upper class.
 Give them some respect, especially the deep ones.
 Stay away from them.
 And sometimes, depending on the depth of the bunker, take relief.
 Add one penalty stroke and get your golf ball back in the previous place.

 If you can’t make the way out of bunkers with 2 strokes, it’s better to accept the penalty.
-Make a better shot next time.
-But that isn’t the case most of the time.
-When there are more chances of succeeding, go for it.
+But when there are more chances of succeeding, go for it.

 How to make a Bunker shot?
 (Step-by-step)